 - Ensure that content from our website is presented in the most effective manner for you and for your computer/mobile device

 In order to better understand your interests and preferences, we may use profiling and screening techniques to ensure the communications we have with you are relevant and timely, and to provide an improved experience for our audiences.

 Historic England asks customers to 'opt-in' for marketing communications.
 We use Legitimate Interests as our legal basis for processing personal data in some limited circumstances for fundraising.
 We always conduct a balancing test to ensure the rights of our supporters are maintained.
 You have the right to ask Historic England to stop using your personal data for marketing purposes.
 Please contact [email protected] for further information.

 In order to carry out our statutory purposes it is necessary for us to engage with a wide range of heritage stakeholders.
-We collect and use personal data such as work email addresses to communicate with individuals in a professional capacity (for example Heritage Champions, Conservation Officers, Historic Environment Records Officers) to keep you up to date with our activities.
-As this relates to our public function we will not seek consent to send out communications of this type to individuals acting in their professional capacity.
+We collect and use personal data such as work email addresses to communicate with individuals in a professional capacity (for example, Heritage Champions, Conservation Officers, and Historic Environment Records Officers) to keep you up to date with our activities.
+As this relates to our public function, we will not seek consent to send out communications of this type to individuals acting in their professional capacity.

 IT system testing

 IT systems must be tested thoroughly as part of their implementation in order to avoid errors in the way that data is processed and to avoid data protection breaches.
-To ensure systems are tested thoroughly copies of live data from existing systems are sometimes used.
+To ensure systems are tested thoroughly, copies of live data from existing systems are sometimes used.

 It would not be possible to invent datasets for this purpose as it would be difficult to create a sufficiently large dataset to cover the vast number of possible combinations that occur in reality.
-If you have submitted personal data to us your data may go through this process.
+If you have submitted personal data to us, your data may go through this process.
 Personal data held in test environments is subject to technical and organisational controls to ensure it is stored securely and is contained within the development environment.